gboehl/econpizza/README.rst

 The package makes heavy use of `automatic differentiation <https://en.wikipedia.org/wiki/Automatic_differentiation>`_ via `jax <https://jax.readthedocs.io/en/latest/notebooks/quickstart.html>`_!

 There is some experimental, undocumented support to solve nonlinear HANK models.
 The approach to deal with the distribution is inspired by the `Sequence-Space Jacobian <https://github.com/shade-econ/sequence-jacobian>`_ method (`Auclert et al., 2022, ECMA <https://doi.org/10.3982/ECTA17434>`_).
+Steady state and impulse responses (including, e.g., the ELB) can typically be found within a few seconds.

 Installation
 -------------